balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/generic-x86-64-gpt.md

 ## Important Considerations and Caveats

-- \{{ $names.os.upper \}} does not use the shim first stage bootloader that other Linux distributions do and is usually signed with Microsoft platform keys. \{{ $names.os.upper \}} is an embedded distribution, and when secure boot is enabled only balena signed operating systems are allowed to boot.
+- BalenaOS does not use the shim first stage bootloader that other Linux distributions do and is usually signed with Microsoft platform keys.
+BalenaOS is an embedded distribution, and when secure boot is enabled only balena signed operating systems are allowed to boot.
 - Disk encryption and decryption is unattended - there is no user interaction when mounting the encrypted disks as it is expected from an embedded device.
 - Secure boot and disk encryption have been designed to work as a bundle in balenaOS and they cannot be configured separately.
 - Only system partitions are encrypted.
 Any extra storages are not encrypted.